Structure of Resource Theory of Block Coherence: Block Incoherent Operation

-for $i=d_1$ to $(d-1)$ and for $i^{'}=0$ to $(d_1-1)$ \\ \\ In order to find $c_i$s we can consider $B_l$ as $B_l=P_l \sigma P_l$ for $l=0$ and $l=1$, where $P_0$ and $P_1$ are projectors of rank $d_1$ and $d_2$ respectively and $\sigma$ denotes set of arbitrary states.
-Since (1) holds for all diagonal blocks of arbitrary states, so we can take these states as $\frac{\ket{x}+\ket{y}}{\sqrt{2}}$, where $x$ ranges from $0$ to $(d_2-1)$ and $y$ ranges from $0$ to $(d_2-1)$.
-To get values of $d_{xy}^{l}, l=0,1$, we can decompose these states into two diagonal blocks of order $d_1 \times d_1$ and $d_2 \times d_2$ respectively by applying $\Delta$ and after that we substitute values of $d_{xy}^{l}$ in set of equations (3) and (4).
-After substituting values of $d_{xy}^0$ in set of equations (3) we can show that if we choose any one element of diagonal block of order $d_1 \times d_1$ of $K_n$ to be zero, then corresponding off diagonal block below this diagonal block becomes zero and vice versa.
-Similarly, when we substitute values of $d_{xy}^{1}$ in set of equations (3), we can show that if we choose any one element of diagonal block of order $d_2 \times d_2$ of $K_n$ to be non zero then corresponding off diagonal block above this diagonal block becomes zero and vice versa. \\ Same result could be obtained if we substitute values of $d_{xy}^{l}, l=0,1$ in set of equations (4).
-We can further decompose any one or both of diagonal blocks of order $d_1 \times d_1$ and $d_2 \times d_2$ of $K_n$ into fewer dimensional blocks and apply the same process as it won't affect previous results.
-Repeating this process for finite number of times, we have the main result.\\ We refer to appendix A for elaborate proof of five dimensional case. $\blacksquare$\\
+for $i=d_1$ to $(d-1)$ and for $i^{'}=0$ to $(d_1-1)$. \\ \\ If we choose $\sigma=\frac{\ket{x}+\ket{y}}{\sqrt{2}}$, where $x$ ranges from $0$ to $(d-1)$ and $y$ ranges from $0$ to $(d-1)$, then values of $d_{xy}^l,\;l=\;0,1$ can be obtained.
+We substitute these values in a set of equations (3) and (4) properly.
+After substituting values of $d_{xy}^0$ in a set of equations (3), we can show that if we choose any one element of a diagonal block of order $d_1 \times d_1$ of $K_n$ to be non-zero, then corresponding off-diagonal block below this diagonal block becomes zero and vice versa.
+Similarly, when we substitute values of $d_{xy}^{1}$ in the set of equations (3), we can easily show that if we choose any one element of the diagonal block of order $(d-d_1) \times (d-d_1)$ of $K_n$ to be non-zero then corresponding off-diagonal block above this diagonal block becomes zero and vice versa.
+The same result can be obtained if we substitute values of $d_{xy}^{l}, l=0,1$ in a set of equations (4). \\ Now, one or both the diagonal blocks of order $d_1 \times d_1$ and $(d-d_1) \times (d-d_1)$ of $K_n$ can be further decomposed into fewer dimensional blocks and the same procedure can be followed for each block through the proper implementation of the result just discussed above.
+The addition of new fewer dimensional blocks clearly depends on the existence of non-zero elements in the previous higher dimensional blocks, i.e., we can repeat the process if we find any new block for which there is no non-zero element in the column partition of the corresponding block.
+We have the main result by continuing this process for a finite number of times.\\ We refer to Appendix A for elaborate proof of the five-dimensional case. $\square$\\